Leisure and Cultural Activities for the Elderly

 For a more active day out, the elderly may like to take part in themed local walks, cultural and heritage tours or visits to attractions near Hong Kong's border with the Mainland.

-In addition to the rich collections of library materials, the Hong Kong Public Libraries offers a variety of programmes in reading, literature and culture, including talks and workshops on different topics that are suitable for the elderly.
+In addition to the rich collections of library materials, the Hong Kong Public Libraries offers a variety of programmes in reading, literature, culture and healthy lives, including talks and workshops on different topics that are suitable for the elderly.

 Recreational and Sports Activities